AsynchronousAI/cobalt/Examples.md

 // it is your prefrence on which one you use

 // device.info()
-device.info().scriptmemory // -> 117.74 MB // returns from kb to yb (crazy if you use that much memory) device.info().scriptmemoryint // -> 31 (as an integer) // only returns kb
+device.info().scriptmemory // -> 117.74 MB // formats from kb to yb (crazy if you use that much memory) device.info().scriptmemoryint // -> 31 (as an integer) // only returns kb

 // collectgarbage()